zdravkov/kendo-docs/api/web/splitter.md

 The existing pane after which the new one will be inserted.

 ### insertBefore

+**The `insertBefore` method has been introduced after the Q2 2013 Kendo UI release (2013.2.716).
+It is available in internal builds.**

 Inserts a new pane before the specified one.
 The method returns the pane element, so it can be populated with arbitrary content, if `contentUrl` is not set.
 Invoking this method will force the **Splitter** to redraw and it will trigger `layoutChange` and `resize` events.